geonetwork/core-geonetwork/database/README.md

 # Database module

+[Liquibase](https://www.liquibase.com/) is used to manage database schema creation and changes on a per-feature basis.

+Documentation about Liquibase can be found in the [Liquibase documentation](https://docs.liquibase.com/oss/implementation-guide-4-33/intro-to-liquibase).

 ## Database initialization

-Liquibase is used to manage database schema creation and changes and the configuration is made in [`changelog.xml`](src/main/resources/db/changelog.xml).
+The configuration is made in [`changelog.xml`](src/main/resources/db/changelog.xml).

 When adding new entities or making changes to existing ones, please make sure to update the database changelog accordingly by adding a new file in the [`changesets directory`](src/main/resources/db/changesets).